arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-incubator/datatypes/statet/README.md

-`StateT` also known as the `State` monad transformer allows to compute inside the context when `State` is nested in a different monad.
+`StateT`, also known as the `State` monad transformer, allows computation inside the context when `State` is nested in a different monad.

 One issue we face with monads is that they don't compose.
 This can cause your code to get really hairy when trying to combine structures like `Either` and `State`.
 But there's a simple solution, and we're going to explain how you can use Monad Transformers to alleviate this problem.

 For our purposes here, we're going to transform a monad that serves as a container that represents branching as an an error (left) or state (right) where computation can be performed.
-Given that both `State<S, A>` and `Either<L, R>` would be examples of datatypes that provide instances for the `Monad` typeclasses.
+Both `State<S, A>` and `Either<L, R>` would be examples of datatypes that provide instances for the `Monad` typeclasses.

 Because [monads don't compose](http://tonymorris.github.io/blog/posts/monads-do-not-compose/), we may end up with nested structures such as `Either<Error, State<Either<Error, State<S, Unit>>, Unit>>` when using `Either` and `State` together.
-Using Monad Transformers can help us to reduce this boilerplate.
+Using Monad Transformers can help us reduce this boilerplate.

-In the most basic of scenarios, we'll only be dealing with one monad at a time making our lives nice and easy.
+In the most basic of scenarios, we'll only be dealing with one monad at a time, making our lives nice and easy.
 However, it's not uncommon to get into scenarios where some function calls will return `Either<Error, A>`, and others will return `State<S, A>`.

-So let's rewrite the example of [`State` docs]({{ '/docs/apidocs/arrow-mtl-data/arrow.mtl/-state.html' | relative_url }}), but instead of representing the `Stack` as an optional `NonEmptyList` let's represent it as a `List`.
+So let's rewrite the example of [`State` docs]({{ '/docs/arrow/data/state' | relative_url }}), but instead of representing the `Stack` as an optional `NonEmptyList`, let's represent it as a `List`.

 ```kotlin:ank
 import arrow.core.Tuple2